 - Device Status Check (setpoint = actual): The switching command is rejected, and an error indication is displayed if the circuit breaker is already in the set position.
 If this check is enabled, then it applies whether switch interlocking is activated or deactivated. - System Interlocking: For checking the system interlocking a locally issued command to the central unit is instigated with switching authority = local.
-A switching device that is subject to system interlocking cannot be switched by DIGSI[®]. - Zone Control: Logic combinations deposited in the device using CFC are scanned and taken into consideration for interlocked switching. - Blocked by protection: This interlocking option enabled for devices with integrated protection functions has no significance and no effect on the 6MD66 device version. - Double operation locking: Parallel switchings are mutually interlocked; when a switching is being processed a second one cannot be executed. - LOCAL switching authority: A switching command from the user interface of the device (command with command source LOCAL) is only allowed if the Key Switch (for devices without key switch via configuration) is set to LOCAL. - DIGSI switching authority: Switching commands that are issued locally or remotely via DIGSI (command with command source DIGSI) are only allowed if the Key Switch (for devices without key switch via configuration) is set to REMOTE.
+A switching device that is subject to system interlocking cannot be switched by DIGSI®. - Bay Interlocking: Logic combinations deposited in the device using CFC are scanned and taken into consideration for interlocked switching.
+We distinguish between remote interlockings which can be deactivated and remote interlockings which cannot be deactivated.
+Remote interlockings which cannot be deactivated are considered in any case, also in case of unlocked control. - Double operation locking: Parallel switchings are mutually interlocked; when a switching is being processed a second one cannot be executed.

+- Switch Authority LOCAL: A control command from the user interface of the device (command with command source LOCAL) is only allowed if the Key Switch (for devices without key switch via configuration) is set to LOCAL. - DIGSI switching authority: Switching commands that are issued locally or remotely via DIGSI (command with command source DIGSI) are only allowed if the Key Switch (for devices without key switch via configuration) is set to REMOTE.
 If a DIGSI-PC communicates with the device, it deposits here its virtual device number (VD).
 DIGSI must have the same virtual device number (with REMOTE switching authority).
 Switch commands of the remote control are rejected. - REMOTE switching authority: A remote control command (command with initiator source REMOTE) is only allowed if the Key Switch (for devices without key switch via configuration) is set to REMOTE.